 2. Visa Platinum Concierge: Visa Platinum Concierge is serviced by a third party supplier.
 By accessing or using the Concierge, or attempting to do so, you are deemed to have understood and agreed to the terms of usage.
 For details and terms of usage, call 1300 859 100.

-3. Insurance covers: QBE Insurance (Australia) Limited ABN 78 003 191 035 AFSL 239545 has issued an insurance group policy to Westpac Banking Corporation ABN 33 007 457 141 which allows eligible St.George account holders and cardholders to claim under it as third party beneficiaries.
-The terms, conditions, limits and exclusions, of the group policy, are set out in the Credit Card Complimentary Insurance Terms and Conditions, which may be amended from time to time.
-Westpac does not guarantee the insurance.
-You can get a copy of the policy booklet by calling 13 33 30 or download .
+3. Complimentary insurance covers: AWP Australia Pty Ltd ABN 52 097 2227 177 AFSL 245631 (trading as Allianz Global Assistance) under a binder from the insurer, Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL 234708 has issued an insurance group policy to Westpac Banking Corporation ABN 33 007 457 141 AFSL and Australian credit licence 233714 (Westpac) which allows eligible Westpac cardholders to claim under it as third party beneficiaries.
+Any advice on insurance is general advice only and not based on any consideration of your objectives, financial situation or needs.
+The terms, conditions, limits and exclusions of the group policy are set out in the which may be amended from time to time.
+Westpac does not guarantee this insurance.

-4. 55 Day no annual fee promotion: $0 annual fee in the first year and $0 annual fee in subsequent years when you spend $5,000 or more on a 55 Day Card or $10,000 or more on a 55 Day Platinum card on purchases in each 12 months from the anniversary date of the first transaction on your account.
-Offer available on new card applications when you apply between 12th October 2016 and 30th January 2017.
+4. 55 Day no annual card fee promotion: $0 annual card fee in the first year and $0 annual card fee in subsequent years promotion is available when you apply for a new 55 Day or 55 Day Platinum credit card between 28th November 2018 and 28th February 2019 and spend $5,000 or more on a 55 Day credit card or $10,000 or more on a 55 Day Platinum credit card on purchases in each 12 months from the anniversary date of the first transaction on your account.

 Westpac is the credit provider and credit licensee under National Consumer Credit Laws.